What to Look for in Intent Data that Drives Results

 - Identify potential customers you may have overlooked

-- Map out relevant online experiences for your audience
+- Map out relevant online experiences for your audiences

 Topic Data and Context Data

 Topic data covers the searcher’s interest in particular subjects, like “network security” or “online payroll tools”.
-But topic data alone doesn’t constitute a full intent picture.
-B2B sellers also want to know more context around the person taking an action, such as do they belong to a buying group?
+But topic data alone doesn’t constitute a full buyer picture.
+B2B sellers also want to know the context around the person taking an action, such as do they belong to a buying group?
 What’s their role?
 Information like this often holds the key to winning an account.

-Unless you have the right context for where a buyer is on the purchase journey (if they are there at all), you may waste resources on prospects who are sending you the right behavioral signals, but lack the intent to buy from you.
+Unless you have the right context for where a buyer is on their purchase journey (if they are there at all), you will likely waste resources on prospects who send the right behavioral signals, but lack the intent to buy from you.
 You can’t sell your product to someone who’s on your website just for casual research.

-To leverage the full potential of intent data, you’ll want answers to these five questions.
+To leverage the full potential of the intent data you invest in, get answers to these five questions.

-The very first thing to ask is “What types of intent signals are they tracking?”
-Intent signals a broad range of online activities that include:
+Intent signals come from a broad range of online activities that include:

 - Search engine queries